MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/react-controls-platform-libraries.md

 - Optimized solution packaging
 - Faster runtime transfer, scripting and control rendering

-With the benefits available by re-using these component resources, we expect this approach will become the standard way all Power Apps components will be created after this feature reaches general availability.
+With the benefits available by re-using these component resources, we expect this approach will become the common way all Power Apps components will be created after this feature reaches general availability.

 ## Prerequisites